-The Sakura bath bomb is Japanese inspired, based on the beautiful cherry blossom trees it is, ‘..designed to evoke the burst of optimism that the first sign of spring brings,‘
+The Sakura bath bomb is Japanese inspired, based on the beautiful cherry blossom trees it is designed to evoke the burst of optimism that the first sign of spring brings.

-I used to love seeing our cherry blossom tree bloom with beautiful light pink flowers.
+When I was little we had the most beautiful cherry blossom tree in our garden, I used to love seeing our cherry blossom tree bloom with beautiful light pink flowers.
 I distinctly remember being beside myself with anger and sadness when a tree surgeon came over to ‘trim’ our cherry blossom tree.

-If you have a scary day ahead it makes for a fantastic morning bath-time treat.
-It helps clear your head of stress and worries leaving you in a better state of mind and more able to face the next 24 hours.
+If you have a heavy day ahead the Sakura bath bomb makes for a fantastic morning bath-time treat.
+It always helps clear my head of stress and worries leaving me in a much more positive state of mind, I feel more able to face the next 24 hours. #YouveGotThis

+When looking at Sakura’s ingredients list I imagined it to be quite a fruity product, the mimosa and jasmine within it however dominates the lemon oil and orange flower absolute.
 Once out of the bath the scent stays with you for the whole day.
 It has a very light and refreshing floral scent.
-Despite this I would still class the Sakura as a citrusy product – Although, if you’re looking for a dominantly strong citrus bath bomb, you are probably better off grabbing a Fizzbanger.
+Despite this I would still class the Sakura as a citrusy product – Although, if you’re looking for a dominantly strong citrus bath bomb, you are probably better off grabbing something else.

+If you prefer the more gentle bath bombs, Sakura is a good one to go for.
 Once it has fully dissolved you are left with a small amount of soft pink and white bubbles, perfect for dry and tired skin.

 I know quite a lot of people go for a bath bomb purely for a colourful and artistic bath, although Sakura is rather dull in comparison to other more colourful bath bombs, I still think it’s worthy of its staple product status, I cannot recommend it enough! 😊

 Come and say hello to me on social media…